 Guidance for the next quarter indicates SentinelOne is expecting revenue to grow 75.1% year on year to $137 million, slowing down from the 109% year-over-year increase in revenue the company had recorded in the same quarter last year.
 For the upcoming financial year management expects revenue to be $635.5 million at the midpoint, growing 50.5% compared to 106% increase in FY2023.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-SentinelOne's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 137% in Q2.
-That means even if they didn't win any new customers, SentinelOne would have grown its revenue 37% year on year.
+SentinelOne's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 134% in Q3.
+That means even if they didn't win any new customers, SentinelOne would have grown its revenue 34% year on year.
 Despite the recent drop this is still a great retention rate and a clear proof of a great product.
 We can see that SentinelOne's customers are very satisfied with their software and are using it more and more over time.

 That means that for every $1 in revenue the company had $0.68 left to spend on developing new products, marketing & sales and the general administrative overhead.
-While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.
+While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see it start improving.

 Cash Is King

-Since it has still been burning cash over the last twelve months it is worth keeping an eye on SentinelOne’s balance sheet, but we note that with a market capitalization of $7.77 billion and more than $1.21 billion in cash, the company has the capacity to continue to prioritise growth over profitability for a couple more quarters.
+Since it has still been burning cash over the last twelve months it is worth keeping an eye on SentinelOne’s balance sheet, but we note that with a market capitalization of $4 billion and more than $701.2 million in cash, the company has the capacity to continue to prioritise growth over profitability for a couple more quarters.